Earl E. Stone: Early career

 Earl Everett Stone was born on December 2, 1895, in Milwaukee, Wisconsin, the son of Thomas Hector and Catherine Agnes Stone.
-He graduated from high school and received an appointment to the United States Naval Academy at Annapolis, Maryland in July 1914.
+He graduated from high school and received an appointment to the United States Naval Academy at Annapolis, Maryland, in July 1914.
 While at the Academy, Stone was nicknamed "Stoney" and was active in the crew.
 As midshipman, he also participated in the voyage aboard the battleship USS Ohio through the recently opened Panama Canal in July 1915.

-Among his classmates were future World War II admirals: John J. Ballentine, Joseph J. Clark, Andrew E. Creesy, Donald Curtis, James Fife Jr., Leland P. Lovette, Forrest Sherman, Clifton Sprague, Thomas L. Sprague and Jerauld Wright.

-His course was shortened due to the course of World War I and he graduated on June 29, 1917 with a Bachelor of Science degree.
+His course was shortened due to the course of World War I and he graduated on June 29, 1917, with a Bachelor of Science degree.
 He was subsequently commissioned ensign and following the basic training, he was attached to the protected cruiser USS Cleveland.
-Stone participated in the convoy escort duty in the Atlantic Ocean and was promoted to the temporary rank of lieutenant (junior grade) on October 15, 1917 and to the temporary rank of lieutenant on February 1, 1918.
+Stone participated in the convoy escort duty in the Atlantic Ocean and was promoted to the temporary rank of lieutenant (junior grade) on October 15, 1917, and to the temporary rank of lieutenant on February 1, 1918.

 Following the War, Stone was ordered back to the United States and transferred to the Pacific Fleet headquarters in March 1919 as aide and radio officer to Commander Base Force, Pacific Fleet, Rear Admiral Spencer S. Wood.
 While in this capacity, he was promoted to the permanent rank of lieutenant on July 1, 1920.
 His sea duty ended in June 1923, when he was ordered for instruction at the Naval Postgraduate School, then part of the Naval Academy at Annapolis.